Jasper Gold successful in defending legally novel false imprisonment claim by prisoner recalled from release on licence - Jan 2026

 - RTM v Bonne Terre Ltd [2025] EWHC 111 (KB), a challenge under data protection law by a former problem gambler to the use of his personal data in targeted marketing, now a leading authority on the concept of consent in data protection law.

-- The Niger Delta oil spill group litigation (judgment forthcoming), a month-long trial of preliminary issues of law spanning private and public international law, human rights, tort law, civil procedure and statutory interpretation.
+- Alame & Ors v Shell PLC & Anor [2025] EWHC 1539 (KB), a month-long trial of preliminary issues of law in the long running Niger Delta oil spill group litigation, spanning private and public international law, human rights, tort law, civil procedure and statutory interpretation.

 Before coming to the bar, Jasper was an Oxford Human Rights Hub-Rhodes University Travelling Fellow in human rights law, spending time as a visiting fellow at Rhodes University in South Africa, and as an intern with the Legal Resources Centre, South Africa’s leading public interest law firm, assisting with constitutional rights litigation.